JonUdell/xmlui-start/README.md

 ## Dive in!

 The XMLUI starter app is running in the browser.
+Learn how XMLUI works, explore the demos, load the app into a code editor and alter or extend the demos.

 <img width="1116" alt="image" src="https://github.com/user-attachments/assets/6385ade1-278a-4192-948e-77567392c7bc" />